jomolesk/reference-architectures/docs/app-service/scalable-web-app.md

 ms.author: mwasson

 ---
-# Improving scalability
+# Improve scalability in a web application

-This article shows a recommended architecture for improving scalability and performance in a web application running on Microsoft Azure.
-The architecture builds on [Basic web application architecture in Azure][basic-web-app].
-The recommendations and considerations from that article apply to this architecture as well.
+This reference architecture shows a set of proven practices for improving scalability and performance in a web application running on Microsoft Azure.

-## Architecture diagram

 ![[0]][0]

+## Architecture

-The architecture has the following components:
+This architecture builds on the one shown in [Basic web application][basic-web-app].
+It includes the following components:

 * **Resource group**.
 A [resource group][resource-group] is a logical container for Azure resources.
 * **[Web app][app-service-web-app]** and **[API app][app-service-api-app]**.
 A typical modern application might include both a website and one or more RESTful web APIs.
 A web API might be consumed by browser clients through AJAX, by native client applications, or by server-side applications.
 For considerations on designing web APIs, see [API design guidance][api-guidance].